Responsibilities of licence and permit holders

 If you are replacing a failed or collapsed well, then you should ensure the old well is properly decommissioned.
 For more information refer to Minimum Construction Requirements for Water Bores in Australia (third edition).

 After works are complete:

-- Contact your local Department of Water office before carrying out maintenance or emergency work on a bore or permitted facilities.
+- contact your local Department of Water and Environmental Regulation office before carrying out maintenance or emergency work on a bore or permitted facilities.

 If I fail to meet my obligations as a licence or permit holder, what are the penalties?